XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-macos.md

 # Build and Run rippled on macOS

-At this time, Ripple doesn't recommend using the macOS platform for `rippled` production use.
+The macOS platform is not recommended for [`rippled`](the-rippled-server.html) production use.
 For production, consider using the [Ubuntu platform](install-rippled-on-ubuntu-with-alien.html), which has received the highest level of quality assurance and testing.

 That said, macOS is suitable for many development and testing tasks. `rippled` has been tested for use with macOS up to 10.13 High Sierra.

-For development purposes Ripple recommends running `rippled` as your own user, not using `sudo`.
+For development purposes, run `rippled` as a non-admin user, not using `sudo`.

 1. Install [Xcode](https://developer.apple.com/download/).